Trump reportedly plans to 'decertify' Iran nuclear deal

 "We're going to give [Trump] a couple of options of how to move forward to advance the important policy toward Iran," Secretary of State Rex Tillerson told reporters Wednesday.

-Trump's reported announcement would not scrap the deal on its own.
+An announcement of decertification by Trump would not scrap the deal on its own.
 If he does decertify the deal, Congress could reintroduce economic sanctions on Iran that were suspended under the agreement.
 If that happens, Iran has threatened to walk away from the arrangement and restart activities that could take it closer to nuclear weapons.

 Trump and other U.S. officials, including Tillerson, have said Iran is violating the spirit of the agreement because of its testing of ballistic missiles, threats to U.S. allies in the Middle East, and support for U.S.-designated terrorist organizations and Syria's government.